Unser Mund sei voll Lachens, BWV 110: Recordings

 Gardiner conducted the Bach Cantata Pilgrimage in 2000, performing Bach's cantatas on the liturgical day they were written for in churches throughout Europe and New York City; he chose this cantata to end one of three Christmas concerts concluding the endeavour of a full year.
 A review from The Guardian of its recording at St. Bartholomew's Church noted: "They are perhaps the most exhilarating performances to be issued so far in Gardiner's cantata edition: bracing, joyous, always superbly sung and played."
 Masaaki Suzuki recorded it in his cycle with the Bach Collegium Japan in 2009, together with the other two works for Christmas 1725.
 The music critic Peter Bright acknowledged a consistently sublime performance in movements of chamber music character throughout their cycle, but missed "an element of excitement and enthusiasm" in the opening movement.
-Jos van Veldhoven and Netherlands Bach Society combined the cantata, within their project to record all his church cantatas by Bach, with Bach's Magnificat in 2010.
-A reviewer described the first movement as "one of Bach’s signature infectious, exuberant, extended choruses" and noted the transparent sound with good structure and balance even in full orchestral passages and beautiful instrumental solos.
+Jos van Veldhoven and Netherlands Bach Society combined the cantata, as part of their project to record all the Bach church cantatas, with Bach's Magnificat in 2010.
+A reviewer described the first movement as "one of Bach's signature infectious, exuberant, extended choruses" and noted the transparent sound with good structure and balance even in full orchestral passages and beautiful instrumental solos.

+On the occasion of the cantata's tercentenary, the Thomanerchor conducted by Thomaskantor Andreas Reize included it in their annual concert of Bach's Christmas Oratorio at the Thomaskirche on 14 December 2025, aired on Christmas Eve, 24 December 2025.

 The following table is a selection from Bach Cantatas website, where 33 recordings are listed as of 2025.
 Instrumental groups playing period instruments in historically informed performances are marked by green background under the header "Instr.".